jjwithanr/obsidian_bible_study/docs/Old Testament/Ezekiel/Ezekiel13.md

 #ralphalexander

 #### v.10-11
->" 'Because they lead my people astray, saying, "Peace," when there is no peace, and because, when a flimsy wall is bulit, they cover it with whitewash, <sup>11</sup>therefore tell thos who cover it with whitewash that it is going to fall.
+>" 'Because they lead my people astray, saying, "Peace," when there is no peace, and because, when a flimsy wall is built, they cover it with whitewash, <sup>11</sup>therefore tell those who cover it with whitewash that it is going to fall.
 Rain will come in torrents, and I will send hailstones hurtling down, and violent winds will burst forth.

-Ezekiel uses an analogy similar to that in Jeremiah 6:14 and 8:11.
+Ezekiel uses an analogy similar to that in [Jeremiah 6:14](Jeremiah6#v.14) and [8:11](Jeremiah8#v.11).
 In both prophets reality is covered up and people delude themselves into believing that a wound is not serious or a wall is sturdy.
 It reflects the tendency to hide structural problems with cosmetic solutions.
 #johnwalton

 Since the prophets were declaring a time of peace and prosperity, it was not out of line for them to encourage home building.
 Consequently, they had gone around plastering walls and helping people decorate the thin partitions of their homes.
 It was the confirmation of a "settle down and live" philosophy.
 However, God declared that these walls and their decorative plaster would fall beneath the raging rains of his anger and the hail and violent wind of his wrath.